champ-hub/champ-hub.github.io/_projects/The_CARM_Tool.md

  - --test <test> is the test to be performed (roofline, MEM, FP, L1, L2, L3, DRAM, mixedL1, mixedL2, mixedL3, mixedDRAM);
  - --inst <fp_inst> is the floating point instruction to be used (add, mul, div), fma performance is also measured by default;
  - --num_ops <num_ops> is the number of FP operations used for the FP benchmark;
- - --isa <isa> is the instruction set extension, multiple options can be seletcted by spacing them (avx512, avx2, sse, scalar, neon, armscalar, riscvvector, riscvscalar, auto);
+ - --isa <isa> is the instruction set extension, multiple options can be seletcted by spacing them (avx512, avx2, sse, scalar, neon, armscalar, rvv0.7, rvv1.0, riscvscalar, auto);
  - --precision <data_precision> is the precision of the data, multiple options can be seletcted by spacing them (dp, sp);
  - --ld_st_ratio <ld_st_ratio> is the number of loads per store involed in the memory benchmarks;
  - --fp_ld_st_ratio <fp_ld_st_ratio> is the FP to Load/Store ratio involved in the mixed benchmarks;